JunganSe/ITHS-Web-Slutuppgift-BestGoatEducation/README.md

-WestcoastEducation\
+# BestGoat Education
-Educational project for submissionon in a web dev course.\
+Educational project for submission in a web dev course.\
+It's a place where you can sign your goat up for various courses.\
 Had some basic knowledge of html+css beforehand.